 Enjoy our month-long display of nature at its finest!
 Each September, marvel at the Blue Morpho as hundreds of these tropical butterflies fill the Day Butterfly Center with their iridescent-blue splendor.
-If the trend continues, visitors to the Day Butterfly Center will witness the largest display of Blue Morpho Butterflies on the planet during September.
+Visitors to the Day Butterfly Center will witness the largest display of Blue Morpho Butterflies on the planet during September!